Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Method

 \subsection{Zero-Shot Matching Protocol}

 Our evaluation protocol processes each optical--SAR pair through four stages:

-\custompar{1.\ Preprocessing.} Each image is optionally normalized (identity, percentile clipping to $[2, 98]$, z-score, or Contrast-Limited Adaptive Histogram Equalization (CLAHE) with clip limit~2.0) and resized so the long side does not exceed a maximum dimension (default: 2048\,px; sweep values: 1024 and 1536\,px).
+\custompar{1.\ Preprocessing.} Each image is optionally normalized (identity, percentile clipping to $[2, 98]$, z-score, or Contrast-Limited Adaptive Histogram Equalization (CLAHE) with clip limit~2.0) and resized so the long side does not exceed a maximum dimension (1024\,px in the primary protocol; varied in the protocol sweep).

-\custompar{2.\ Tiled correspondence extraction.} For large scenes (SpaceNet9), both images are divided into overlapping tiles (default: 768\,px tiles, 256\,px overlap; ablations sweep 512/128 vs.\ 768/256 and max resize 1024 vs.\ 1536).
+\custompar{2.\ Tiled correspondence extraction.} For large scenes (SpaceNet9), both images are divided into overlapping tiles ($512\times512$\,px tiles with 256\,px overlap in the primary protocol; tiling, overlap, and resize parameters are varied in the protocol sweep, \S\ref{sec:results}).
 Each tile pair is fed to the matcher; tile coordinates are re-projected to the full-image frame before aggregation.
 Tiled inference is motivated by SpaceNet9 winning solutions that independently converged on similar strategies~\citep{sn9winner2,sn9winner3}.
 SRIF and SARptical pairs are small enough to be processed as single images without tiling.

 \custompar{3.\ Geometric filtering.} Aggregated correspondences (or single-image correspondences for SRIF/SARptical) are filtered by Random Sample Consensus (RANSAC)~\citep{fischler1981ransac} with either an affine ($2\times3$) or homography ($3\times3$) model.
-We use OpenCV's \texttt{estimateAffine2D} or \texttt{findHomography} with a reprojection threshold of 10\,px (default).
-Pairs producing fewer inliers than a minimum count (default: 6; ablated at 4 vs.\ 6 vs.\ 8) are marked as failures; for tiled scenes the remaining tiles still contribute.
+We use OpenCV's \texttt{estimateAffine2D} or \texttt{findHomography} with a reprojection threshold of 3\,px in the primary protocol (swept from $0.5$ to $20$\,px in \S\ref{sec:extended-ablations}).
+Pairs producing fewer inliers than a minimum count (4 in the primary protocol; varied in the ablations) are marked as failures; for tiled scenes the remaining tiles still contribute.

 \custompar{4.\ Displacement prediction.} The estimated transform is applied to ground-truth tie-point coordinates (SpaceNet9) or to corner coordinates (SRIF) to produce predicted displacements, which are compared against ground truth for metric computation.
 We adopt fixed random seeds across all runs.
 All experiments were run on a single NVIDIA RTX~3090.